The 7 Best Nail Hole Fillers for MDF and Wood Trim

 6- Erase-A-Hole Repair Putty for Wood & Drywall

-If you want to quickly fill those ugly holes without wasting any time and energy, this is one of the quickest and easiest applicators available on the market.
+If you want to quickly fill those ugly holes (in your walls, plaster or wood) without wasting any time and energy, Erase-A-Hole is one of the quickest and easiest applicators available on the market.

 What I LikeWhat I Didn’t Like